umairsy/erpnext_org/erpnext_org/templates/statics/user-guide/accounts/budgeting.md

 You can define it in the Cost Center.
 If you have seasonal sales you can also define a budget distribution that the budget will follow.

-In order to allocate budget, go to Accounts and click on Chart of Cost Center.
+In order to allocate budget, go to Accounts > Setup > Chart of Cost Centers and click on Chart of Cost Center.
-Select a Cost Center  and click on Edit.
+Select a Cost Center and click on Open.

 #### Step 1: Click on Edit.